Training Pillars Of Straightness Training

 Step 4: Follow the logical system of progressive exercises

-Once the horse starts to carry the rider, a training period of years will start to improve and develop him gradually in body, mind, spirit.
+Once your horse is able to carry you in a healthy way, a training period of years will start to improve and develop your horse gradually in body, mind, heart and soul.

 All training pillars will still be practiced, because the whole will be greater than the sum of its parts.

-Every ST component will add a different dimension to an exercise and all training components strengthen each other.
+Every trainng pillar will add a different dimension to an exercise and all training components strengthen each other.

 You will be amazed to experience the benefits all training components give to each other, while ending up with lovely harmony between you and your horse.